dfornis/dfornis.github.io/_projects/datacenter-tracker.md

 interpreted_it_load_mw
 </pre>

 `interpreted_it_load_mw` is the estimated IT-side capacity represented by the reported figure.
-A corresponding facility- or grid-side estimate is then derived by applying the assigned PUE.
+A corresponding facility- or grid-side estimate is derived locally in the data build script by applying the assigned PUE.
 Entries that only report backup generation capacity, reactor capacity, or other non-load capacities are not translated into grid-side data center load unless a separate IT load, site load, or grid-connection capacity is reported.

-Annual electricity use is estimated using an annual load factor:
+Annual electricity use is estimated in the local data build script using an annual load factor:

 <pre>
 estimated TWh/year = estimated_grid_side_mw × annual_load_factor × 8,760 / 1,000,000